 So how do we figure out who to hire for investment advice?
-How do we cut through the bull?
+How do we cut through the noise and understand if we are working with the right advisor and institution to best serve our financial needs?

-I recently sat down with our Director of Advisory Services to discuss the 8 critical questions to ask your financial advisor.
-Whether you are looking to hire an investment professional for the first time, or if you are looking at alternatives to your current advisor, get the information you need to make a smart decision about managing your wealth.
+Here are 8 critical questions to ask your financial advisor to get to the bottom of this.
+Whether you are looking to hire an investment professional for the first time, or if you are looking at alternatives to your current advisor, these questions are a good way to get some of the information you need to make an informed decision about managing your wealth.

 Do you know exactly how your financial advisor is compensated?
 If the answer you get is vague or takes more than a minute to answer, walk away.
 You should also know what the all-in costs are.